 How To Take Better Farm Photos

-2. Never use digital zoom!
+2. Never use digital zoom

 3. Pay attention to lighting

-4. Find different perspectives
+4. Find NEW perspectives

 5. Focus on one subject

-6. Make use of negative space
+6. use negative space

 7. Keep it simple

 We love this advice across the board for your marketing materials.
 We get more into why “keep it simple” leads to increasing your orders in our free eBook, How to Avoid a Terrible Farm Website with No Sales.
 People want to get the information they need quickly, and they can’t very well do that if encumbered with unnecessary details.

 So avoid using decorative borders or overdoing your photo edits.
 People want to see what the image actually looks like, not an over-styled version.